Diuit/Diuit-Messenger-iOS/README.md

 * You can also add other actions as you want, such as "send file" or "send video".

 * Next, we will push to chat setting scene by clicking the right bar button on navigation bar.
-Therefore, we need create last new ViewController in storyboard and a subclass of UIViewController, `DUMessengerSettingViewController`.
+Therefore, we need create last new ViewController in storyboard and a subclass of UIViewController, `DMSettingViewController`.
 (Also a push segue named **toSettingSegue**)
   ![storyboard](http://i.imgur.com/VTZUkXL.png)

   ```swift